bradfrost/atomic-design/chapter-5.md

 While naming things will always be a challenge, pattern names that are agnostic to context and content will be more portable, reusable, and versatile.

 ## Make it contextual
-Showcasing UI patterns in a pattern library is all well and good  Demonstrate context.
-Where are these patterns utilized?
+Showcasing UI patterns in a pattern library is all well and good, but **you need to demonstrate context in order for design system users to understand how and where to properly use them**.
+Most pattern libraries show a demo of each UI pattern, but as we've discussed throughout this book, those patterns don't live in a vacuum.
+Where exactly are these patterns utilized?

-- Pattern Lab lineage
-- Helps with QA efforts.
-If changes are made to a pattern, you'll know exactly which templates will need retested to ensure things held up.
+One way to demonstrate context might include showing screenshots or videos of a component in action.
+Material Design's documentation does a fantastic job at this; each component is rich with photos, videos, and usage details to give their users a clear understanding of what these patterns look like in the context of an application and demonstrate how each pattern should be used.

+{% include figure.html src="../images/content/material-design-bottom-nav.png" caption="Material Design's component library doesn't just contain an example of each component; it thoroughly documents the component's usage with plenty of images and video to support it." %}

+Another way to show context is to provide lineage information for each pattern.
+As we discussed in Chapter 3, tools like Pattern Lab automatically generate this information which lets you to see which patterns make up any given component, and also show where each component is employed.
+This provides a sort of pattern paper trail that helps immensely with QA efforts, as it highlights exactly which patterns and templates would need tested if changes were made to a particular pattern.

+{% include figure.html src="../images/content/pattern-lab-lineage.png" caption="Tools like Pattern Lab allow teams to see which smaller components make up any given component, as well as where each pattern gets used." %}

 ## Make it last